HTML Web SQL INSERT

 INSERT INTO table_name (column1, column2) VALUES (value1, value2);

-In Web SQL, you call it through executeSql inside a transaction:
+In Web SQL, call it through executeSql with bound parameters:

 js